dbernheisel/tiyd-rails-2015-08.github.io/notes/reflections.md

 * Debugging EARLY.
 Then again, explicitly, with JS
 * More form_for vs form_tag
 * More JS, or stretch JS over a longer time period
+* Try to push off the shortcuts as late as possible.
+Save things like `render @people` for very late.

 ## Other readings/videos